MTNakata/rpy2_wrapper/.ipynb_checkpoints/README-checkpoint.md

 # 0. Introduction

-rpy2_wrapper is a module for calling several R statistical functions from Python programs. rpy2_wrapper has been implemented as a wrapper for the Rpy2 package.
+rpy2_wrapper is a module to use several R statistical functions from Python programs. rpy2_wrapper has been implemented as a wrapper for the Rpy2 package.

 Rpy2: https://rpy2.bitbucket.io
 Rpy2 documentation: http://rpy2.readthedocs.io/en/version_2.8.x/